NeveIsa/ee250website/web/labs/lab3/doc.md

 ##### 1. Introduction

-In class, we?ve been discussing networking concepts such as TCP, UDP, and ports.
+In class, we have been discussing networking concepts such as TCP, UDP, and ports.
 However, they will be easier to understand once we start using them.
 In this lab, we will dive head first into socket programming.
 We handpicked examples we think will expose you to practical socket programming concepts that will help you understand and debug network problems you will see in future projects or see when using consumer applications at home.
 Also, we will guide you step by step to create a cloud server on Microsoft Azure Platform, and then you can talk to your server program using your client program.

 ---